-There are a number of video calibration discs available, but we have two favorites.
-While many may be wondering about separate techniques for adjusting 4K Ultra HD TVs — especially those with HDR — we regret to say there are very few viable calibration discs available to the general public at present.
-However, the following examples are still extremely helpful, allowing you to hone in your TV’s picture in no time for impressive results.
+You could also choose a calibration disk that you would use in an accompanying Blu-ray player.
+While many may be wondering about separate techniques for adjusting 4K Ultra HD TVs — especially those with high dynamic range (HDR) — we regret to say there are very few viable calibration discs available to the general public at present.
+You’ll find some YouTube test patterns available, but their usefulness is limited compared to scenes you can find simply by playing a favorite movie or show.

-For the more technically inclined, we like the Spears and Munsil High Definition Benchmark Blu-ray Edition.
+If you really want a calibration disc to work with, we suggest the we’ve got you covered here..
 In our experience, this is one of the most intuitive calibration and testing discs available to the enthusiast.
-It provides clear, easy to understand on-screen instructions as well as online support, and does away with the often corny and cheesy voice-overs associated with other calibration discs.
-The only downside is that it doesn’t include audio adjustment, but if audio help is what you need, we’ve got you covered here.
+It provides clear, easy-to-understand on-screen instructions as well as online support, and it does away with the often corny and cheesy voice-overs associated with other calibration discs.
+The only downside is that it doesn’t include audio adjustment, but if audio help is what you need,

 There are many terms at play when discussing picture quality and its various aspects.
 Though many of these terms tend to be easy to pick up and understand immediately, TV manufacturers seem intent on making things more confusing by applying their own proprietary nomenclature to terms like contrast, saturation, etc., or trademarked names to technology like local dimming or backlighting.

 While we’re going to be using the basic terms in this article, they may be different from what your TV lists.
 To help make things clearer, we’ve included the following table to describe how different TV manufacturers refer to basic terminology.

 |Color temperature||Color temperature||Color tone||Color temperature||Color temperature||Color temperature|